fluidself/fluidself.org/_books/health-and-fitness/spontaneous-happiness.md

 Ralph Waldo Emerson: "All life is an experiment.
 The more experiments you make the better."

-**Caring for the Body**
+### Caring for the Body

 Cytokines are the principal chemical mediators of the inflammatory response.
 Anything you can do to keep them within their proper bounds will reduce your risks of chronic disease and also, it now appears, help protect you from depression.

-Incorporating a goal--one that at least feels useful--into workouts can make them far more enjoyable.
+Incorporating a goal—one that at least feels useful—into workouts can make them far more enjoyable.

 Turmeric and curcumin offer myriad health benefits, including reduced risk of cancer and Alzheimer's disease.

 Find ways to satisfy the need for physical touch to promote contentment and comfort.

-**Retraining and Caring for the Mind**
+### Retraining and Caring for the Mind

 The Three Good Things intervention has the participant write down each day for a week three things that are going well and the reasons why.